integreat-io/integreat/README.md

 endpoint id is supplied as an `endpoint` property of `payload`.

-By default, only fields mapped from the action data will be sent to the service, but set `useDefaults: true` to cast the data going to the service with default values.
+By default, only fields mapped from the action data will be sent to the service, but set `onlyMappedValues: false` to cast the data going to the service with default values.
 This will also affect the data coming back from the action.

 #### `SET_META`
 Set metadata on a service.
 Returned in the `data` property is whatever the